|

 On a long distance road trip, you never know where you’re going to be.
 You can find yourself in the middle of nowhere, in a small rural town, without any bank or ATM.
 So it’s always good to have some back up cash on you.

 For example, you might need it if you find yourself stuck on a toll road by accident.
-We’ve needed cash for road side assistance sometimes to patch up a tire.
+I’ve needed cash for road side assistance to patch up a tire.
 Or sometimes rest stops have cash only vending machines.
 You can also find yourself driving through a really small town that’s also cash only.

 Whatever the case, just bring cash.
 You might not need it at all, or you’ll be really thankful that you have it!